Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step6.md

 Lastly, we’ll have a look at how to query data using Flux, the InfluxDB native language for querying, analyzing, and acting on data.
 It uses pipe-forward operators `|>` to chain functions and operations.
 The most important function is `filter()` for filtering data.
 While the function structure makes the query relatively easy to read, the language offers a broad range of features.
 Refer to the [official documentation](https://docs.influxdata.com/influxdb/v2.0/query-data/flux/) for more information.

 The following query returns temperature measurements on the 1st of April between midnight and noon for the sensors *TLM0103* and *TLM0102*.
-It is executet using the CLI command `influx query`.
+It is executed using the CLI command `influx query`.

 ```
 influx query '